travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 ## Starting setup

-To approach the ideal process flow described above, our first steps in devopsland went something like this:
+To approach the ideal process flow described above, our first steps in the devops world went something like this:

 1. Go to [Azure devops][devops].